TypeRocket/docs/v5/install-via-composer.md

 - **Username**: Your website host name.
 Examples: `www.example.com`, `example.local`
 - **Password**: Your TypeRocket Pro license key.

+If your authentication is not working:

+1. You may need to log in to your account and free a site from licenses under "Account > View Licenses > Manage Sites".
+2. Your license might be expired.
+3. You may need to log in to your account and free a site from licenses.

 *Note: You may need to have authentication on your server.*